aditya-anand-02/Trade-Finance-CorDapp-Blockchain-Corda/README.md

 d)            Seller’s Bank – Financial institution responsible for verifying LOC and making payment to Seller as per LC

 e)            Transporter – Entity responsible for delivering goods from Seller to Buyer

+This project contains a Backend Blockchain Business logic, Rest API Server, Web Service for the Client and a front end in HTMl and CSS.